hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-QBFT-Network.md

 ---
-description: Hyperledger Besu private network using the QBFT (Proof of Authority) consensus protocol
+description: Hyperledger Besu private network using the QBFT (proof of authority) consensus protocol
 ---

-# Create a private network using the QBFT (Proof of Authority) consensus protocol
+# Create a private network using the QBFT (proof of authority) consensus protocol

 !!! warning